Stopping Power Enhancement From Discrete Particle-Wake Correlations in High Energy Density Plasmas: Correlated stopping results

-\textbf{2: Correlated stopping results:} Fig.\ \ref{dEdx-plots} shows the $s$-evolution of the stopping power enhancement averaged over eight runs for each $N_b$ and simulation type.
+Fig.\ \ref{dEdx-plots} shows the $s$-evolution of the stopping power enhancement averaged over eight runs for each $N_b$ and simulation type.
 We first find $d\gamma/ds|_N^{PIC}$, the stopping of one electron in a full, $N$-beam-electron simulation, by averaging over all beam electrons, up to 16,384,000 for $N_b=64$ in large-beam simulations, then average the eight results and find the standard deviation.
 The stopping enhancement

-where $d\gamma/ds|_1^{PIC}$ is the corresponding measured stopping power for one beam electron from QuickPIC. $\eta^{PIC}$ rapidly moves above unity in all cases and increases with $N_b$, reaching a dramatic enhancement of $\sim10^3$ for $N_b=64$.
+where $d\gamma/ds|_1^{PIC}$ is the stopping power of a lone beam electron measured in a separate QuickPIC simulation. $\eta^{PIC}$ rapidly moves above unity in all cases and increases with $N_b$, reaching a dramatic enhancement of $\sim10^3$ for $N_b=64$.
 For ease of comparison, Fig.\ \ref{eta-vs-Nb} plots the peak values of $\eta^{PIC}$ from Fig.\ \ref{dEdx-plots} vs.\ $N_b$, along with that for $N_b=1/64$ in simulation case 4.
 We include a curve fit for case 4: $\eta^{PIC}=1+10.58N_b^{1.14}$.